All Episodes

 Do what we can.

-You're you got the majority, Dingy Harry.
+You got the majority, Dingy Harry.

-We're gonna do what we can.
+We're going to do what we can.

 He knows the score in the Senate.

-Tallahassee, Florida State Capital of Florida, state legislator, whose district is home to thousands of Caribbean immigrants, wants to ban the term illegal alien from the state's official documents.
+Tallahassee, Florida, state capital of Florida, state legislator, whose district is home to thousands of Caribbean immigrants, wants to ban the term illegal alien from the state's official documents.

 An alien to me is someone from out of space.

-From out of space was the quote.
+From out of space, was the quote.

 It's outer.